Skip to main content

 Cowork is Anthropic's AI employee for business professionals who don't work in a terminal.
 It runs inside the Claude Desktop app on macOS and Windows.

-Think of it as: a knowledgeable coworker who handles the work you never have time for — building reports, analyzing documents, organizing files, drafting presentations, and managing recurring tasks.
-It connects directly to your team's everyday tools: Google Drive, Gmail, Google Calendar, DocuSign, Excel, PowerPoint, and more.
+Think of it as: a knowledgeable coworker who handles the work you never have time for: building reports, analyzing documents, organizing files, drafting presentations, and managing recurring tasks.
+It connects to common workplace tools (mail, drive, chat, calendar, e-signature, spreadsheets, slides).
 Connector availability is improving quickly, but in practice it still depends on your plan, your admin configuration, and which plugins your organization has enabled.
 Treat Cowork less like a fixed app and more like an enterprise AI surface whose usefulness grows with the systems your team actually connects to it.

-In February 2026, Anthropic shipped a major enterprise upgrade: private plugin marketplaces (so your company controls exactly which capabilities are available), department-specific plugins for HR, finance, engineering, legal, and operations, and a /schedule command that lets you set up tasks that run automatically — like a weekly competitor analysis every Monday morning.
+Anthropic has shipped a major enterprise upgrade: private plugin marketplaces (so your company controls exactly which capabilities are available), department-specific plugins for HR, finance, engineering, legal, and operations, and a /schedule command that sets up tasks to run automatically, like a weekly competitor analysis every Monday morning.

 Claude Code is built by Anthropic and runs on your computer.
 Despite the name, it does far more than write code.
 Anthropic renamed its underlying framework from "Claude Code SDK" to the Claude Agent SDK because teams were using it for research, video production, data analysis, note-taking, and dozens of non-coding tasks.